Program overview

 Featured Experiences

-• Field Experience course in Semester 3, providing 120 hours of practical application in the industry.
+• Field Experience course in Semester 3, providing 120 hours of practical application.

-• Collaborative projects with Humber’s other creative programs, enhancing networking opportunities.
+• Collaborative projects with other creative programs at Humber, fostering teamwork and networking.

 Career Options

-Graduates of the Theatre Arts - Technical Production program can pursue various career paths in Canada, including:
+Graduates of the Theatre Arts - Technical Production program can pursue a variety of career paths in Canada, including:

 • Scenic Carpenter: Responsible for constructing and assembling sets for theatrical productions.